-Epidemiologists investigate the causes of disease and other public health problems in an effort to prevent them from spreading.
+Epidemiology is the investigation into the causes of disease and other public health problems in an effort to prevent them from spreading.
 This course introduces students to the field of epidemiology, including the basic concepts related to infectious diseases, specializations in epidemiology, and study design.
 Students learn about the specific parts of an epidemiology study and their importance, including types of sampling, selection bias, standardization, confidence intervals, and evidence-based research.